sameerhusain/Cricket_Batting_Analysis/README.md

 - 👋 Hi, I’m @sameerhusain
-- 👀 I’m interested in AI and Machine Learning
+- 👀 I’m interested in Machine Learning and Data Analysis
-- 🌱 I’m currently learning python and Javascript
+- 🌱 I’m currently learning python and frameworks
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me gmail- sameerhusainben10@gmail.com